Michał Szyba

-Michał Szyba (born 18 March 1988) is a Polish handball player for KS Azoty-Puławy and the Poland men's national handball team.
+Michał Szyba (born 18 March 1988) is a Polish retired handball player.

 He is a bronze medalist of the 2015 World Championship.

 Career

 National team

 He debuted on the national team on 4 June 2013 in a friendly match against Sweden (27:29).

 On 1 February 2015 Poland won the bronze medal of the 2015 World Championship.
 They won bronze medal match (29:28) against Spain.
 In the match for the bronze medal, he threw the goal which gave a draw and led to overtime which the Poles won.

 He also participated at the 2016 Summer Olympics in Rio de Janeiro, in the men's handball tournament.